-We have limited resources and are currently focusing our efforts on developing sotigalimab and APX601.
+We have limited resources and are currently focusing our efforts on developing sotigalimab.
 As a result, we may fail to capitalize on other product candidates or indications that may ultimately have proven to be more profitable.

-We are currently focusing our efforts on developing sotigalimab for a variety of indications, including melanoma, esophageal and GEJ cancers, sarcoma and rectal cancer and advancing the development of APX601 for use in solid tumors.
+We are currently focusing our efforts on completing clinical trials of sotigalimab for a variety of indications, including sarcoma, esophageal and GEJ cancers and melanoma.
 As a result, we may forego or delay pursuit of opportunities for other indications or with other product candidates that may have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable product candidates or profitable market opportunities.
 Our spending on current and future research and development activities for specific indications may not yield any commercially viable drugs.
 If we do not accurately evaluate the commercial potential or target markets for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing, or other strategic arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.